thefinalbit/thefinalbit/README.md

 # Hi there, I'm Israa! 👋

-### 👩‍💻 IT Support Pro | Lifelong Learner
+### 👩‍💻 IT Helpdesk | Lifelong Learner

-I am a passionate IT Technical Support specialist dedicated to resolving hardware and software issues efficiently and providing seamless technical solutions.
+I am a passionate IT Technical Helpdesk specialist dedicated to resolving hardware and software issues efficiently and providing seamless technical solutions.
 I believe in the power of continuous growth and self-development to solve complex problems.

 ---